 For the recreational sector, the expected economic effects of the proposed alternatives were measured in changes in economic value, i.e., changes in consumer surplus (CS) for anglers.
 The expected changes in CS were based on the estimated CS per hogfish and on the change in the number of hogfish harvested.
 See section 3.4 for a definition of CS.
 Estimates of the CS per fish for most individual species are not available and this includes hogfish.
 Because the value of the CS per hogfish is not known, the proxy value used in this analysis is the CS value for an additional "snapper" (not specific to the species) kept on a trip, i.e., \$12.37 (Haab et al. 2012; values updated to 2014 dollars).
 Estimates of the expected changes in the number of hogfish harvested were obtained by dividing the expected changes in ACLs by the estimated average weight of a hogfish, 2.1 lbs, as derived from the information in Table 4.4.2.1.
 This analysis does not include changes in producer surplus (PS) to for-hire operators because ACL changes are not expected to affect the number of for-hire trips targeting hogfish.
 Hogfish are seldom targeted and are typically harvested with other reef fish.
-The percentage of for-hire trips targeting hogfish is estimated at 0.3% (Holiman, personal communication).
-The exclusion of PS estimates would not impact the relative magnitude of the economic effects expected to result from proposed ACL changes and thus, the ranking of the alternatives would not be affected.
+The percentage of for-hire trips targeting hogfish is estimated at 0.3% (S. Holiman, NMFS SERO, personal communication).
+The exclusion of PS estimates would not impact the ranking of the proposed alternatives.
 For Alternatives 2-4, expected changes in recreational hogfish harvests (in pounds and in number of fish) and associated changes in CS are provided in Table 4.3.3.3.